JJPmeyer/lenoapps_website/docs/installation.md

 ### Step 2: Install Subitem Template Builder

-- Locate Subitem Template Builder by Tiny Tree Solutions in the search results.
+- Locate Subitem Template Builder by Leno Apps in the search results.
 - Click the Install App button.
 - Follow the on-screen instructions to review and approve the required permissions.